7 November 1889, SA cricketer “Dusty” Tapscott born.

 Educated at CBC Kimberley, he represented South Africa at cricket in one test against England in 1913-14.
 His brother Lionel Eric “Doodles” Tapscott was also a South African test cricketer (and international tennis player) while his sister Ruth Daphne “Billie” Robbins (nee Tapscott) was a good tennis player having reached the Wimbledon quarter finals.

-George Lancelot Tapscott died at Kimberley on 13 December, 1940.
+Married to Kathleen (nee Store), George Lancelot Tapscott died at Kimberley on 13 December, 1940.
+There were no children born to the union.

 A hard-hitting batsman, he scarcely fulfilled the promise given in an innings of 106 for Griqualand West against Natal in March 1911.
 In the following December, by brilliant hitting he scored 111 in seventy minutes and 60 for the Rest of South Africa against Transvaal; but he failed to gain selection for the South African team that toured England in 1912.